August Wilson's Radio Golf

 Production Stage Manager

-Megan Smith is thrilled to return to TRT and to be working on Radio Golf.
+Megan Smith (Production Stage Manager) is thrilled to be reunited with the Radio Golf Company and Two River Theater staff.
 Previously, Ms. Smith stage managed The Bridge of San Luis Rey and Dancing at Lughnasa at Two River Theater.
-Most recently, Ms. Smith helped David Greenspan remount TRT’s production of The Bridge of San Luis Rey at Miami New Drama.
-Select NY credits include: Off-Broadway: Usual Girls, Look Back in Anger, Ordinary Days (Roundabout Theatre Company); Fetch Clay, Make Man and Red Dog Howls (New York Theatre Workshop); The Scottsboro Boys, Mary Rose, The Internationalist (The Vineyard Theatre); Book of Days (Signature Theatre).
-Regional credits include: Miami New Drama, Westport Country Playhouse, Long Wharf Theater, Baltimore Center Stage, New York Stage and Film, Bard SummerScape and The Guthrie Theater.
-Proud member of Actors’ Equity since 1999.
+In 2019, Ms. Smith helped David Greenspan remount TRT’s production of The Bridge of San Luis Rey at Miami New Drama.
+Select NY credits include: Off-Broadway: Usual Girls, Ordinary Days (Roundabout Theatre Company), Fetch Clay, Make Man and Red Dog Howls (New York Theatre Workshop), The Scottsboro Boys (The Vineyard Theatre), Book of Days (Signature Theatre).
+Regional credits include: Miami New Drama, Westport Country Playhouse, Long Wharf Theater, Baltimore Center Stage, New York Stage and Film, Bard SummerScape, and The Guthrie Theater.

 The show gives metro area audiences a top reason to attend theatre, to be entertained and enlightened.

 Under [Brandon Dirden’s] sure hand, the tension, humanity and humor of ‘Radio Golf’ coalesce into a gripping whole.
 The play and playwright could not be better served.